Sequence and Consequence: Completeness for

 \begin{definition} We define $\makeseq{\tau}$ recursively, based on the length of the orderly list $\tau$.

 For the base cases, when the length of $\tau$ is 1 or 2, $\makeseq{\tau} \coloneqq\tau\slice{:-1}$: that is, $\seq{}$ if $\length{\tau}=1$ and $\seq{\tau\elem{0}}$ if $\length{\tau}=2$.

-For the recursion step, when $\length{\tau}>2$, there are two cases, depending on whether $\tau$ is direct or circuitous. \bi \item Case 1: $\tau$ is direct, so there is a orderly list of elements of $\tau$ with the same last element as $\tau$ and length strictly between 1 and $\length{\tau}$.
-Let $j$ be the greatest number such that $\tau\elem{j}$ is the first element of such a sequence, and let $\rho$ be such a sequence beginning with $\tau\elem{j}$.
-(If there are multiple appropriate sequences beginning with $\tau\elem{j}$, choose $\rho$ to be the first one according to some fixed order on sequences.)
+For the recursion step, when $\length{\tau}>2$, there are two cases, depending on whether $\tau$ is direct or circuitous. \begin{itemize} \item Case 1: $\tau$ is direct, so there is an orderly list of elements of $\tau$ with the same last element as $\tau$ and length strictly between 1 and $\length{\tau}$.
+Let $j$ be the greatest number such that $\tau\elem{j}$ is the first element of such a list, and let $\rho$ be such a list beginning with $\tau\elem{j}$.
+(If there are multiple appropriate lists beginning with $\tau\elem{j}$, choose $\rho$ to be the first one according to some fixed order on lists of sentences.)
+Also, from \cref{endapproach}, we know that there is an orderly list of elements of $\tau$ that begins with $\tau\elem{-2}$ and ends with $\tau\elem{-1}$.
+Let $\pi$ be such a list (the first one, according to our fixed order). $\tau\elem{j}$ must occur somewhere in $\pi$, since if $j=\length{\tau}-2$ it is the first element of $\pi$, while if $j<\length{\tau}-2$, that means that $\pi$ must have the same length as $\tau$ and hence contain every element of $\tau$.
+Let $\theta$ be the proper initial segment of $\pi$ up to and including the first occurrence of $\tau\elem{j}$.
+Since $\tau\slice{:-1}$, $\theta$, and $\rho$ are all orderly and shorter than $\tau$, we may assume that $\makeseq{}$ is already defined on them, and define